sfschen/velocileptors/README.md

 To include higher order terms in the moment expansion set beyond_gauss=True.
 In this case you need to additionally specify an alpha6 counterterm and an sn4 stochastic term.

+You can also set the AP parameters using keywords apar and aperp.

 -------